grubbyplaya/Sonic-2-CE/README.md

 A currently unfinished port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

+So far, the game assembles into a 36kb .8xp file, but launching it will crash the calc.

 # Controls

 Arrow keys - Move Sonic

-2nd - Jump/Start game

-Alpha - Jump
+2nd/Alpha - Jump

 # To Do

-Translate VDP instuctions into TI-OS system calls
+Port VDP instuctions and registers to the TI-84+ CE

 (NOT NEEDED) Expand the original game's 256x224 resolution into the 84+ CE's 320x240 resolution